bnedwek/pelican-blog/content/articles/projects/sun_workshop.md

 Tags: sun, solaris
 Description:

 The "try and buy" version of Sun Workshop 5.0 was included with my boxed set of Solaris 7 Server media.
-Thankfully, at some point Sun gave out a non-expiring demo license for these tools, which means I now have optimizing compilers and other developer tools compatible with Solaris 2.5.1, 2.6, and 7 (straddling their version number change).
+The demo license would ordinarly expire after 30 days.
+Thankfully, at some later date Sun gave out a non-expiring demo license for these tools, which means I now have optimizing compilers and other developer tools compatible with Solaris 2.5.1, 2.6, and 7 (straddling their version number change).

 ```
                 Workshop for SPARC - all 5.0 License Information